Milk River (Alberta–Montana): Geography

 It is formed in Glacier County in northwestern Montana, 21 mi north of Browning, Montana, by the confluence of its South and Middle forks.
 The 30 mi long South Fork and 20 mi long Middle Fork both rise in the Rocky Mountains just east of Glacier National Park, in the Blackfeet Indian Reservation.
 Much of the water in the North Fork is diverted from the St. Mary River through a canal and inverted siphon.

 The main stream flows east-northeast into southern Alberta, where it is joined by the North Fork of the Milk River, from there It flows past the town of Milk River and Writing-on-Stone Provincial Park, then turns southeast into Montana, running east along the north side of the Sweetgrass Hills, turning south, passing through the Fresno Dam, then east past Havre and along the north side of the Fort Belknap Indian Reservation.
 Near Malta, it turns north, then southeast, flowing past Glasgow and joining the Missouri in Valley County, Montana, 5 mi downstream from Fort Peck Dam.

 The watershed of the river extends into the Canadian provinces of Alberta and Saskatchewan and the US state of Montana.
 The watershed of the river covers an area of 61642 km2.
 Of this 6500 km2 lies in Alberta, 14942 km2 in Saskatchewan and the remaining in Montana.
-The area in Alberta and Saskatchewan is one of the only parts of the Mississippi River watershed that extends into Canada.
+The area in Alberta and Saskatchewan is one of the few parts of the Mississippi River watershed that extends into Canada.

 History

 The Milk River was given its name by Captain Meriwether Lewis, of the Lewis and Clark Expedition, who described the river in his journal:

 This appearance results from clays and silts suspended in its waters.
 These fine-grained sediments result from the erosion of soft clay-rich rocks along the Milk River basin in southern Alberta, such as the Foremost, Oldman and Dinosaur Park formations.

 At the time of Lewis's exploration, the Milk River drainage was legally part of the United States as a component of the Louisiana Purchase.
 However, in 1818 U.S. negotiators swapped a portion of the Milk River watershed that lay north of 49° north latitude, receiving in exchange for a parcel of Red River of the North drainage that had previously been part of British North America.

-In 1908, the waters of the Milk River were the subject of a United States Supreme Court case clarifying the water rights of American Indian reservations.
-The case is known as Winters v.
+The project to take water from St. Mary River into the north fork was authorized in 1905.
+It provides drinking water to 14,000 municipal users and irrigation to 120,000 acres of ranchland along Montana’s Hi-Line region.
+In 1908, the waters of the Milk River were the subject of a United States Supreme Court case clarifying the water rights of the Fort Belknap Indian Reservation.
+This precedent setting ruling for Indian reservations is known as Winters v.
 United States.